stm32duino/FP_Examples/README.md

 * MemsMotorControl_IKS01A2_IHM02A1: This application provides a simple example of usage of a NUCLEO board (it was tested with NUCLEO-F401RE) with X-NUCLEO-IKS01A2 and X-NUCLEO-IHM02A1 Expansion Boards.
 The application allows to run a motor clockwise or counter-clockwise rotating the stack of boards accordingly; the speed of motor increases when the angle of rotation increases as well.
+* BleSensors_SensiBLE: This application provides an example of usage of a SensiBLE board.
+The application uses BLE along with environmental and motion sensors (humidity, temperature, pressure, accelerometer, gyroscope).
+The user can connect an Android or IOS device with BlueNRG application to SensiBLE and see sensors data.
+The data are also printed to the serial port.

 ## Dependencies